 - Actively engage families and community members in the design and implementation of an inclusive school culture.

-Middle and high schools in the following districts were selected in 2019 to launching the Youth Connections project:
+Middle and high schools in the following districts were selected in 2019 to launch the Youth Connections project:

 - Alamosa School District;